 Actions are responsible for performing the specified task of the app we connect.
-Acting as a secondary yet most important aspect of the journey, actions support more input fields than triggers allowing CRUD operation to perform in a fine-tuned manner.
+Acting as a secondary yet most important aspect of a journey, actions support more input fields than triggers allowing CRUD operation to perform in a fine-tuned manner.
 Apps that Quickwork supports contain a group of the following action features:

-Let's take a tour of this guide and study the actions using Google Sheets and Google Calendar app as an example.
+Let's take a tour of this guide and study the actions using Google Sheets and Google Calendar as an example.

 The Create/Add action lets you create an object in the account you connect.
 Consider the Add action example we have discussed here.
-In Google Sheets, creating or adding data in a row requires an input in the Spreadsheet and Sheet field:
+In Google Sheets, creating or adding data in a row requires input in the Spreadsheet and Sheet field:

 The Update action allows you to make changes to the existing data.
 The input specified in the action fields uniquely identifies the data to be updated.
-For example, update a row in a specific sheet of Google Sheets:

 On execution, the action will update the data of a row specified and will return the entire object with all the fields in the action output.

 In Google Sheets, you can search cell(s) in a specific spreadsheet.
 You just need to define the name of the spreadsheet in which you want to perform the search operation.
 The Search action will return all the cells matching the specified query condition:

 If no objects are found, the Search action will return an empty list throwing no error.
 However, the other actions dependent on the search results will fail to execute.